 Except where otherwise noted this work is protected under https://creativecommons.org/licenses/by-nc-nd/4.0/

-Special mention: the DNA and RNA in this animation was created with the amazing Blender add-on "Molecular nodes" by Brady Johnston.
+the DNA and RNA in this animation was created with the amazing Blender add-on "Molecular nodes" by Brady Johnston.

 This animation utilised more real data than my earlier works!